 01. Veterans or Eligible Spouse.

-(3-23-22)

-a.
-Nursing Care.
-Applicants for and residents of nursing care must be a veteran or the spouse of a veteran who is eligible for admission to a Home.
+Applicants for and residents of a Home must be a veteran or the spouse of a veteran who is eligible for admission to a Home.
 The death of a veteran shall not disqualify a resident spouse if the veteran was eligible for admission to a Home at the time of death.
 (3-23-22)

-b.
-Residential Care and Domiciliary Care.
-Applicants for and residents of residential care and domiciliary care must be a veteran.
-A Home will not grant spouses admission for residential care or domiciliary care.
-(3-23-22)

-02. Idaho Residency.
-The applicant must be a bona fide resident of the state of Idaho at the time of admission to a Home.
-(3-23-22)

-03. Incompetent Applicants.
+02. Incompetent Applicants.
 Applicants and residents who are incompetent must provide copies of a legally sufficient guardianship or power of attorney.
 (3-23-22)

-04. Necessity of Services.
+03. Necessity of Services.
 Applicants and residents must meet the requirements for the level of care for which they apply or are receiving.

+At the time each resident is admitted, the facility must have physician orders for the resident's immediate care and a medical assessment in accordance with VA Rules 38 CFR Part 51; Subpart A.

 At the request of the Home, residents must provide recertification of their need for services from a VA physician or a physician currently licensed by the Idaho Board of Medicine to practice medicine or surgery in the state of Idaho.
 (3-23-22)

-a.
-Nursing Care.
-To be eligible to receive nursing care in a Home, applicants must be referred by a VA physician or a physician currently licensed by the Idaho Board of Medicine to practice medicine or surgery in the state of Idaho.
-(3-23-22)

-b.
-Residential and Domiciliary Care.
-Each applicant must submit to a physical examination performed by a licensed physician and meet the physical limitation requirements for residential care and domiciliary care.
-Applicants and residents must be unable to earn a living and have no adequate means of support due to wounds, old age, or physical or mental disabilities.
-However, each residential care and domiciliary care resident must ambulate independently or with the aid of a wheelchair, walker, or similar device and be capable of performing at the time of admission, and for the duration of his residency, all of the following with minimal assistance: (3-23-22)

-i.
-Making his bed daily; (3-23-22)

-ii.
-Maintaining his room in a neat and orderly manner at all times; (3-23-22)

-iii.
-Keeping all clothing clean through proper laundering; (3-23-22)

-iv.
-Observing cleanliness in person, dress and living habits and dressing himself; (3-23-22)

-v.
-Bathing or showering frequently; (3-23-22)

-vi.
-Shaving daily or keeping his mustache or beard neatly groomed; (3-23-22)

-vii.
-Proceeding to and returning from the dining room and feeding himself; (3-23-22)

-viii.
-Securing medical attention on an ambulatory basis and managing medications; (3-23-22)

-ix.
-Maintaining voluntary control over body eliminations or control by use of an appropriate prosthesis; and (3-23-22)

-x.
-Making rational decisions as to his desire to remain or leave the Home.
-(3-23-22)

-05. Placement Restriction.
+04. Placement Restriction.
 A Home shall not accept applicants or continue to extend care to residents for whom the facility does not have the capability or services to provide an appropriate level of care.
 (3-23-22)